kwabenasapong/openpldoc/manual/source/display_tags.rst

 Example of Use
 ^^^^^^^^^^^^^^

 Select the song or custom slide to edit.
-Next, highlight the text that needs to be formatted.
+Next, highlight the text thaI think t needs to be formatted.

 .. image:: /pics/select_text.png